percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.15.0.md

 ### Physical Backups now support Point-in-time Recovery (in tech preview)

 In the previous [1.14.0 release](Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md) we added support for [Physical Backups and Restores](../backups.md#physical) to significantly reduce Recovery Time Objective ([RTO :octicons-link-external-16:](https://www.percona.com/blog/backups-and-disaster-recovery/#:~:text=Recovery%20time%20objective%20(RTO)%20is,afford%20to%20lose%20after%20recovery).)), especially for big data sets.
 But the problem with losing data between backups - in other words Recovery Point Objective (RPO) - for physical backups was not solved.
 With this release users can greatly reduce RPO by leveraging the Point-in-time Recovery feature in the Operators.
 Under the hood we store logical oplogs along with physical backups into the object storage.
-Read more about this feature in our [documentation  :octicons-link-external-16:](https://docs.percona.com/percona-operator-for-mongodb/backups.html).
+Read more about this feature in our [documentation](../backups.md).

 ### Encrypted backups with Server Side Encryption (SSE)